 Restricted cash consists of funds that are contractually restricted as to usage or withdrawal and have been presented separately from cash and cash equivalents on our Consolidated Balance Sheets.

 Accounts receivable is reported net of allowances for doubtful accounts.
 Impaired receivables are specifically identified and evaluated for expected losses.
 The expected loss on impaired receivables is primarily determined based on the debtor’s ability to pay and the estimated value of any collateral.
-We did not recognize any bad debt expense related to accounts receivable during the years ended December 31, 2017, 2016 and 2015.
+We did not recognize any impairment expense related to accounts receivable during the years ended December 31, 2018, 2017 and 2016.

 Accounting for LNG Activities

-Generally, we begin capitalizing the costs of our LNG terminals and related pipelines once the individual project meets the following criteria: (1) regulatory approval has been received, (2) financing for the project is available and (3) management has committed to commence construction.
+Generally, we begin capitalizing the costs of our LNG terminals once the individual project meets the following criteria: (1) regulatory approval has been received, (2) financing for the project is available and (3) management has committed to commence construction.
 Prior to meeting these criteria, most of the costs associated with a project are expensed as incurred.
-These costs primarily include professional fees associated with front-end engineering and design work, costs of securing necessary regulatory approvals and other preliminary investigation and development activities related to our LNG terminals and related pipelines.
+These costs primarily include professional fees associated with front-end engineering and design work, costs of securing necessary regulatory approvals and other preliminary investigation and development activities related to our LNG terminals.

 Property, Plant and Equipment

 Management tests property, plant and equipment for impairment whenever events or changes in circumstances have indicated that the carrying amount of property, plant and equipment might not be recoverable.
 Assets are grouped at the lowest level for which there are identifiable cash flows that are largely independent of the cash flows of other groups of assets for purposes of assessing recoverability.
 Recoverability generally is determined by comparing the carrying value of the asset to the expected undiscounted future cash flows of the asset.
 If the carrying value of the asset is not recoverable, the amount of impairment loss is measured as the excess, if any, of the carrying value of the asset over its estimated fair value.
-We did not record any impairments related to property, plant and equipment during the years ended December 31, 2017, 2016 and 2015, respectively.
+We did not recognize any impairment expense related to property, plant and equipment during the years ended December 31, 2018, 2017 and 2016.